huyingjie/notebook/source/neuroscience/depression.md

 ![](/figs/neuroscience/hippocampus5.jpg)
 ![](/figs/neuroscience/hippocampus6.gif)

-**People with depression often have trouble remembering happier times but have n problem recalling sad events.
-This memory bias is because of the hippocamus**
+**People with depression often have trouble remembering happier times but have no problem recalling sad events.
+This memory bias is because of the hippocamus.**

 location: adjacent to the amygdala
 function: